 Many GDEs may be mitigated by replacing natural spring discharge or groundwater-dependent surface flow by installing a well to pump supplemental groundwater (Figure 4).
-Pumped groundwater can be used to augment flow for Ecosystem or Human Consumption.
-Wells may be installed in shallow perched aquifers or in the regional groundwater system; design and specifications of a well will vary from site to site to suit the local geologic setting and to ensure GDE water supply needs are met.
-Existing wells may be modified or deepened to access deeper groundwater reserves.
+Pumped groundwater can be used to augment flow for ecosystem or human consumption.
+Wells may be installed in shallow perched aquifers or in the regional groundwater system; design and specifications will vary from site to site to suit the local geologic setting and to ensure GDE water supply needs are met.
+Existing wells may be modified or deepened to access deeper groundwater.
 Groundwater pumped from wells would be transported to GDEs via an appropriately sized pipeline, which would be draped over the land surface to minimize disturbance.